January 29, 2012: The day Novak Djokovic beat Rafael Nadal in the longest Australian Open final

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On January 30, 2012, Novak Djokovic beat Rafael Nadal in the longest Australian Open final

-On this day, January 30, 2012, Novak Djokovic and Rafael Nadal played possibly the greatest final in the Australian Open history.
+On this day, January 30, 2012, Novak Djokovic and Rafael Nadal played one of the greatest finals in the Australian Open history.
 After five hours and 53 minutes, which made it the longest-ever match at the Australian Open and the longest men’s Grand Slam final on record, the Serbian edged the Spaniard, 5-7, 6-4, 6-2, 6-7, 7-5.
-Remarkable with its length, this final was played at an extremely high level and with constant intensity, to the amazement of the tennis world.
+Remarkable for far more than its duration, this final was played at an extremely high level and with mind-boggling intensity, to the amazement of the tennis world.

 - Novak Djokovic – looking to maintain his 2011 form

 Novak Djokovic was born in 1987.
 He entered the top 100 in 2005, finishing the year as world No 83.
 In 2006, he made himself famous by reaching the quarter-finals at Roland-Garros while ranked only No 63, after he beat world No 9 Fernando Gonzalez in the second round.
 His breakthrough year was 2007, when he reached the semi-finals at Roland-Garros and Wimbledon (stopped each time by Rafael Nadal) before making his way to the US Open final where he was defeated by Roger Federer (7-6, 7-6, 6-4).
 At the start of 2008, he triumphed for the first time in a major tournament, edging Jo-Wilfried Tsonga in the Australian Open (4-6, 6-4, 6-3, 7-6).